appbaseio/reactive-manual/docs/v1/components/SingleList.md

 ### Props

 - **sensorId** : `String`: should be unique id of sensor which can be used in other sensor's dependencies.
-- **inputData** : `String`: is the name of the field which contains the latitude and longitude of the markers for which you want to plot on the map
+- **appbaseField** : `String`: is the name of the field which contains the latitude and longitude of the markers for which you want to plot on the map
 - **title**: `String`: Set the title of the component, to be shown in the UI.
 - **defaultSelected** : `string`: is the default selected value.
 - **showCount**: `Boolean`: is the boolean option for whether displaying the count along with the items.
 Defaults to `true`.